hytechclub/web-201/JavaScriptObjects/ObjectsIndividualExercises.md

 Use the `movies` array to complete the exercises below.
 Add code at the bottom of the **app.js** file.

 ## Get the First Movie Title and Runtime
-1. Get the title of the first movie in the `movies` array, and store it in a variable
+1. Create a new variable named `movie1`
-1. Get the runtime of the first movie in the `movies` array, and store it in a variable
+1. Get the first movie object in the list (Mulan), and store it in the `movie1` variable
+1. Under that, create a new variable named `movie1Title`, and store the title of `movie1`
+1. Under that, create a new variable named `movie1Runtime`, and store the runtime of `movie1`
 1. Display a message to the user telling them the name of the movie, and how long it is
     - Make sure to specify that the runtime is in minutes

 ## Add a Showtime to the Third Movie
+1. Create a new variable named `movie3`
-1. Get the third movie object from the `movies` array, and store it in a variable
+1. Get the third movie object from the `movies` array, and store it the `movie3` variable
+1. Under that, create a new variable named `movie3Showtimes`, and store the `showtimes` of `movie3`
+1. Add a showtime of "9:45PM" to `movie3Showtimes`
+1. Under that, create a new variable named `movie3ShowtimesCount`, and store the count of the `showtimes` for `movie3`
-1. Add a showtime of "9:45PM" to the `showtimes` array for the third movie
+1. Display a message to the user telling them the number of showtimes for the third movie

 ## Swap Theaters
+1. Create a new variable named `movie2`
+1. Get the second movie object from the `movies` array, and store it in the `movie2` variable
-1. Change the theater number for the second movie to `3`
+1. Under that, set the `theater` property for the second movie to `3`
-1. Change the theater number for the third movie to `2`
+1. Under that, set the `theater` property for the third movie to `2`
+1. Display a message to the user telling them which theater the second movie is in
+    - Use `movie2.theater` in the message

 ## Another Movie
 1. Outside of the original `movies` array, create a new object named `nextMovie`